 Was anybody ever this small?
-Christine wipes perspiration from her face and neck with the fabric.
-With difficulty she returns to Heed's side face and neck with the fabric.
-Candle flame lights ther hand their faces.
+Christine wipes perspiration from her and throws it on the floor She returns to Heed and face and neck with the fabric.
+With difficulty she seats herself at Heed's her side.
+Candleflame lights their hands but not their faces.